To Yu-ho

 To Yu-ho (1 July 1905 – 1982) was a North Korean archaeologist and member of the Supreme People's Assembly, North Korea's unicameral parliament.

-To was born and raised in Hamhǔng.
+To was born and raised in Hamhŭng.
 He earned a doctoral degree at Vienna University in Austria in 1935, was perhaps the first Korean archaeologist and among the first Korean academics to have received their training overseas.
 He married a German woman and returned to North Korea in the late 1940s.
-Do became a professor at Kim Il Sung University in Py'ǒngyang in 1947 and served as the director of a number of archaeological institutes through the 1960s.
+Do became a professor at Kim Il Sung University in P'yŏngyang in 1947 and served as the director of a number of archaeological institutes through the 1960s.
 He also served in several capacities in the North Korean government, including as a representative in the Supreme People's Assembly in the early 1960s and in the Standing Committee of the Supreme People's Assembly from the mid-1960s.

 To was responsible for leading archaeological excavations at North Korean sites such as Kulp'o-ri, Ch'itam-ni, Odong, Allak, Ch'o-do, and Kungsan-ni.
-To's major monograph, Chosǒn Wonsi Kogohak, laid the groundwork for archaeological research in North Korea from the 1960s through the 1990s.
+To's major monograph, Chosŏn Wŏnsi Kogohak, laid the groundwork for archaeological research in North Korea from the 1960s through the 1990s.